deanwampler/spark-scala-tutorial/tutorial/README.md

 }
 ```

-It accepts the same options as `WordCount3`, although the `--master` option is automatically supplied to specify YARN (overriding the default `local` value).
-This will be true of the Hadoop drivers classes for the other examples, too.
+It accepts the same options as `WordCount3`, although the `--master` option defaults to `yarn-client` this time.

 It delegates to a helper class [com.typesafe.sparkworkshop.util.Hadoop](#code/src/main/scala/com/typesafe/sparkworkshop/util/Hadoop.scala) to do the work.
-It passes the class name and the output, which will be used to delete old output.
-This is a hack: the default output path must be specified here, even though the same default value is also encoded in the application.
-This is because we have to pass it to the `hadoop.sh` script.
+It passes as arguments the class name and the output location.
+The second argument is a hack: the default output path must be specified here, even though the same default value is also encoded in the application.
+This is because we eventually pass the value to the `hadoop.sh` script, which uses it to delete an old output directory, if any.

 Here is the `Hadoop` helper class: